ctb/2020-long-read-assembly-decontam/README.md

 * `gather.csv` - the list of contaminants
 * `matching-contigs.fa` - all contigs with any matches to the database
 * `matching-fragments.fa` - all fragments with any matches to the database

+## Resources

+On a ~300 MB assembly, this took about 2 hours and required about 2 GB of RAM, using the
+[RefSeq microbial genomes SBT](https://sourmash.readthedocs.io/en/latest/databases.html#refseq-microbial-genomes-sbt).
+The disk space requirement is more significant, mainly because the SBTs are in the ~10-30 GB range when unpacked.

 ## Need help?